London's last tram week: The last day

 The replacement programme reached its conclusion at the beginning of July 1952, with the fifth of that month, a Saturday, designated as the final day of tram operation in London.
 (Note: Some late-night services in fact terminated in the early hours of the following morning, Sunday 6 July.)
 The event was widely foreshadowed in the press.
 Conductors issued souvenir tickets lettered, "Last Tram Week July 1952".
 The trams themselves carried posters reading, "Last Tram Week.
 On 5 July we say Goodbye to London."
+The Kingsway tramway subway closed three months earlier, in April.

 Many Londoners regarded the disappearance of the trams as a particularly momentous event.
 On the final day, the trams were crowded with passengers wanting to take a last ride, with many more people lining the routes to say goodbye to the vehicles.
 Souvenir hunters stripped everything that could easily be removed from the cars.
+On the last days of operation, the vehicles had words scrawled on them in chalk by the public, including "Rest In Peace", "You Served Us Well", "Old Faithful", "Buses Will Never Get Through the Fog" and "With Love From Croydon".

 The very last tram was car no. 1951, running on the 5 mi Route 40 from Woolwich to New Cross via Charlton and Greenwich.
 From New Cross to Greenwich it was driven by Driver Albert Fuller.
 At Greenwich, the Mayor of Deptford, F. J. Morris, took over the controls.
 John Cliff, a former tram driver from Leeds who was now deputy chairman of London Transport, drove the car for the final leg of the route into the New Cross depot.
-The journey was delayed by crowds of cheering spectators (20,000 of them, according to one report) who surrounded it along its route and followed it to the depot.
+The journey was delayed by crowds of cheering spectators (20,000 of them, according to one report) who surrounded it along its route and followed it to the depot, accompanied by singing, music and fireworks.

 On its arrival at the depot, the tram was welcomed by a delegation of dignitaries led by Lord Latham and including Edwin Bayliss, chairman of the LCC, and the mayors of the nine boroughs that were affected by the conversion programme.
 A large crowd of spectators had also gathered in the depot.
 In a speech, Lord Latham said, "In the name of Londoners and London Transport, I say goodbye, old tram,".
 He said that the trams had taken "an honourable place in the history of the metropolis" and had given the Londoner "seven-league boots".
 The crowd then sang Auld Lang Syne and gave three cheers.